Legal

 - Optional authenticator-app 2FA stores the secret needed to verify time-based one-time codes.
 Users are responsible for protecting their authenticator device and recovery access.

 - User-provided, staff-reviewed, or provider-verified platform links may be stored under the user's .SREC.
-ID for record matching, support, custom moderation, event access, peacekeeper access, public profile display, or abuse prevention.
+ID for record matching, support, custom moderation, feature eligibility, public profile display, or abuse prevention.

-- .SREC. profile data such as public status, bio, profile visibility choices, profile picture, banner image, selected public linked-account display settings, and optional friend-request state.
+- Srev's Crew profile data such as public status, bio, profile visibility choices, profile picture, banner image, selected public linked-account display settings, and optional friend-request state.

 - .SREC.
 Minigames wallet data, including virtual coin balance, win counters, game reward history, annual birthday bonus state, Srev's Crew day bonus state, and related ledger entries.